qutip/qutip-doc/guide/guide-measurement.rst

 * A quantum measurement tranforms the state being measured by projecting it into one of the eigenvectors of the measurement operator.

-* Which eigenvector to project onto is chosen probabilitically according to the square of the amplitude of the state in the direction of the eigenvector.
+* Which eigenvector to project onto is chosen probabilistically according to the square of the amplitude of the state in the direction of the eigenvector.

 * The value returned by the measurement is the eigenvalue corresponding to the